AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?

 \section{Introduction}

 AI agents, designed to solve complex tasks by autonomously invoking external tools to interact with environments, have demonstrated significant value across economic~\cite{agent4rec}, industrial~\cite{openai2025atlas}, and social activities~\cite{sotopia, hello}.
 However, this tool-augmented autonomous workflow also introduces an emerging threat: indirect prompt injection attacks~\cite{indirectpromptinjection}.
 Attackers can inject harmful intent into an agent’s workflow by inserting malicious instructions in third-party data (\eg, webpages or emails).
-When the agent interacts with such data during task execution, its behavior can be hijacked.
+When the agent interacts with such poisoned data during task execution, its behavior can be hijacked.
 Prior work~\cite{perez2022ignore} has shown that LLM agents are highly susceptible to these attacks, significantly increasing the risk during real-world deployment.
-Furthermore, prompt injection attacks have been listed as the top AI threat by OWASP~\cite{owasp}.
+Reflecting this severity, OWASP has listed prompt injection attacks as a top AI threat~\cite{owasp}.